 New Gas Decarbonisation Scheme

-The levy will fund support for biomethane injection into the gas grid.
+The green gas levy will fund support for biomethane injection into the gas grid.
 Proposals for the GGSS were set out in an April 2020 consultation Future support for low carbon heat.

 The government has opted for a flat rate approach to the levy, initially.
 This means that all commercial gas customers, whether they are households, SMEs or large factories, will pay the same amount extra per year for the levy.